Vim Clutch

 The serendipity of discovering the pedal among the other assortment of donated goods gave the idea shape.🦆

-What the heck is a Vim Clutch, Dan?
+What the heck is a Vim Clutch?

 Sometimes it feels like we're living in the future.
 A sci-fi fantasy where you can buy electric cars with digital coins and speculate on blockchains founded on memes.